Porsche 911 review

 Engine, 0-60mph and gearbox

-The Carrera and Carrera S are both available with optional four-wheel drive (look out for the '4' badge), but traction is so good on rear-wheel-drive versions that the extra expense isn't really justified.
+The Carrera and Carrera S are both available with optional four-wheel drive (look out for "4" in the model name).
+Traction is so good on rear-wheel-drive versions that the extra expense isn't really justified.

 The Turbo and Turbo S are exclusively four-wheel drive and deliver brutal acceleration – the sort that'll really make your neck ache.
 Unless you're looking for ultimate bragging rights, the cheaper Carrera models make far more sense.